 - Normally we provide statements each month.
-We may not do this if there aren't any payments out of your account; - You can choose to have statements less often.
-We'll always provide at least one a year; - You can also check your account using Internet Banking or our Mobile Banking app
+We may not do this if there aren't any payments out of your account: - You can choose to have statements less often.
+We'll always provide at least one a year; - You can also check your account using our app or online banking